claimskg/claimskg-extractor/README.md

 This version of the extractor doesn't annotate the description and claim with entities on its own, there is a consecutive step to add annotations to the CSV files with TagMe (see tagme fork in the claimskg project group).

+## Normalizing truth values (ratings) across fact-checking websites

+Given the varied rating schemes used by the fact-checking websites, where individual labels often are hard to objectively apply or interpret, we apply a simple normalized rating scheme consisting of four basic categories that can be mapped in a consensual way to all existing rating schemes: TRUE, FALSE, MIXTURE, OTHER.
+We provide full correspondence tables here: https://goo.gl/Ykus98

 ## Prerequisites
 This reimplementation runs on Python3.5+.
 Redis is used for caching HTTP querries in order to allow faster resuming of extractions in case of failure and for a faster iterative development of new extractors.
 Please make sure to have a Redis instance (default parameters) running on the machine that runs the extractor.